Creation Grants Fundraising

 We’re humbled by the privilege of living and working on this beautiful land, but we know we all arrived here as uninvited guests.
 We’re always looking for ways to “pay the rent” to the Indigenous communities who have called this place home for far longer than us.

-They have a program called “Creation Grants” where they fund to Indigenous youth who are leading their own meaningful community projects and initiatives, and then support them through culturally-appropriate training and mentorship while they see their grants through.
+They have a program called “Creation Grants” where they fund Indigenous youth who are leading their own meaningful community projects and initiatives, and then support them through culturally-appropriate training and mentorship while they see their grants through.

-This year we’re working towards funding at least three new grants, dedicated to creative expression.
+This year, we’re working towards funding at least three new grants, dedicated to creative expression.

 Here’s how it will work:

-3. If the grant recipients are cool with it, we’ll share what they got up to.
+If the grant recipients are cool with it, we’ll share what they got up to.
 (It’s important to us that they don’t feel pressured to share.)

-4. If it works, we’ll keep going.
+If it works, we’ll keep going.

-This has been a joy to work on so far, brainstorming projects, having big laughs with our IYR friends, and watching our community blow us away by getting half-way to our $10,000 goal in just three days.
+This has been a joy to work on so far — brainstorming projects, having big laughs with our IYR friends, and watching our community blow us away by getting halfway to our $10,000 goal in just three days.

 And actually, joy is an important part of this.

-Our collaborators at IYR remind is that while true change on this land is incredibly complex, we need to remember the pleasure of solidarity.
+Our collaborators at IYR remind us that while true change on this land is incredibly complex, we need to remember the pleasure of solidarity.
 This can mean pausing to be amazed at how small donations add up.
 It can mean sharing time and laughter with each other.
 I know it will mean seeing what the youths get up to with their grants.